win0x42/win0x42/README.md

 ### Some Things About Me:👋
 - 🌱 I’m currently learning about HTML, CSS, JavaScript
-- 🤔 I’m looking for front end web deveploment career path
+- 🤔 I’m looking for Web Deveploment career path
 - 🎬 Favorite TV series is "MR.ROBOT"
 - 🎵 Always listening to lofi or chillhop beats
 - ⚡ Fun fact: Besides learning web development, I'm also diving into cybersecurity